H2-explore/explore-algos/README.md

-# explore-algos
+# Explore Algorithms!
-A monorepo for exploring and implementing different algorithms
+A monorepo for exploring and implementing different algorithms.